This policy was last modified on – February 2023.

 Spambrella acknowledges that you have the right to access your personal information.
 Spambrella has no direct relationship with the individuals whose personal data it processes.
-An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct their query to the Spambrella’s Client (the data controller).
+An individual who seeks access, or who seeks to correct, amend, or delete inaccurate data should direct their query to Spambrella’s Client (the data controller).
 If requested to remove data we will respond within a reasonable timeframe.
-In certain circumstances we may be required by law to retain your personal information, or may need to retain your personal information in order to continue providing a service.
+In certain circumstances, we may be required by law to retain your personal information or may need to retain your personal information in order to continue providing a service.

 Security & International Transfer